KingsleyND/KingsleyND/README.md

 # Hi there👋, I'm **Kingsley**

-## 💻 I'm a Software engineer who loves building and turning complex problems into solutions with code.
+## 💻 I'm a Software engineer who loves designing, building, and turning complex problems into solutions with technology.

 <p align="center">